 As of January 1, 2002, employers may provide tax free tuition benefits up to $5,250 for study leading to a graduate degree.
 Prior to this, only undergraduate benefits up to $5,250 or work related benefits were exempt from taxation.
 Benefits used to improve performance in a current position and not qualify for a new career are still tax exempt up to an unlimited dollar amount.

 As of January 1, 2002, in lieu of the Lifetime Learning Credits, taxpayers with higher incomes can take deductions for some tuition expenses, and taxpayers with lower incomes can take higher deductions.
-If your 2004 or 2005 AGI does not exceed $65,000 ($130,000 in the case of a joint return) you may deduct $4,000 in educational expenses.

 The Student Loan Interest Deduction allows you to deduct, for federal tax purposes, all student loan interest paid in any tax year.
 Federal and Private Educational, but not family or employer, loans are eligible.
 The deduction may be taken in any year in which student loan interest is paid.
 (There was formerly a 60 month limit.)
 The income limitation phase outs range from $50,000 to $65,000 for single filers and $105,000 to $135,000 for joint filers.
 At incomes below the range, all qualified interest is deductible.